gvwilson/sensibleadventures/maddy-roo/old.md

 I think I'd like you to set the table.
 No, don't fuss, it needs doing---you hop to it.
 Now,
-where *is* that rosehip tea..."
+where *is* that roseleaf tea..."

-The sun was low on the horizon as Maddy and Gumption walked slowly back toward the village.
+The sun was low on the horizon as Maddy and Gumption walked slowly back toward town.
 By unspoken agreement they left the main road and took the path that ran down by the river.
 It was the longer route,
-but that was aright.
+but that was okay.
 For one heart-stopping moment Maddy thought Gumption was going to hold her paw.
+When he didn't,
-When he didn't she almost took his, but then they came out of the trees onto the riverbank and the moment was behind them.
+she almost took his,
+but then they came out of the trees onto the riverbank and the moment was behind them.

-It had rained heavily over the last two days, leaving the path damp and squelchy under their feet.
+It had rained heavily the last two days, leaving the path damp and squelchy under their feet.
 The river was higher and faster than it had been during the summer when they had come down here with their other friends to splash and swim and avoid chores.
-"So if you could have been anything, what would you have wanted to be?"
+"What kind of shaper would you want to be?"
 Gumption asked out of nowhere.
-He didn't have to say "any kind of special".
-Like every child in Rusty Bridge---in the whole world, probably---they had both hoped they would start to develop a special power as their teenage changes came on.
-It hadn't happened,
-but as Gumption had observed more than once, at least Bluster and Bravo hadn't gotten any either.

-"I'd want to be a mover," Maddy replied, relieved to have something to talk about.
-"Like Special Leaf, but for little things, so I could draw while I was eating."

-"You do that anyway," Gumption observed.

-"Do not," Maddy protested.

-Gumption bumped her hip with his.
+"I don't think I'd get to choose," Maddy replied, grateful for the diversion.

+"I know, but if you could?"
+Gumption persisted.
+"I'd want to shape earth like Shaper Leaf.
+Rrrrr..."
+He made a rumbling sound in his throat and shook his paws in the air.

+"What was that supposed to be?"
+Maddy laughed.

+Gumption let his paws fall to his side.
-"Do too," he said with a lopsided grin.
+"Earth shaping," he said with a lopsided grin.
-"Remember the time you---hey, look down there!"
+"You know, like---hey, look down there!"
 He pointed at the river.

 Maddy gasped.